 One needs to assess if the patient can safely ambulate, whether because of pain or weakness.
 If there is any question of central nervous system involvement, a formal cognitive assessment would be needed.

-- Complete blood count, erthrocyte sedimentation rate, C-reactive protein, and blood cultures x 3 from different sites, including aerobic and anaerobic, especially when febrile.
+- Complete blood count, erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), and blood cultures x 3 from different sites, including aerobic and anaerobic, especially when febrile.

-- The most common organism responsible for pyogenic infections is Staphylococcus aureus, followed by Escherichia coli.
-Fungal infections are more likely to be seen in immunocompromised individuals and intravenous drug addicts.
+- The most common organism responsible for pyogenic infections is Staphylococcus aureus, followed by Escherichia coli.2 Fungal infections are more likely to be seen in immunocompromised individuals and intravenous drug use.

 - Testing for human immunodeficiency virus, syphilis, and tuberculosis are recommended.